Use the federal government co-contribution scheme to grow your super balance.

 - Have a total income of less than $51,813 pa

-- Make after-tax (non-concessional) contributions to your super
+- Make an after-tax contribution (non-concessional) to your super.
+Details below

 - Earn at least 10% of your total income from eligible employment or running a business